 If you’re involved in clubs or organizations on campus, chances are that you may have to travel and stay overnight for an event at some point in your college career.
 Most hotels require that guests reserve rooms with a credit or debit card.
 It is also required that guests provide a credit card for incidentals.

-While your credit card limit may be high enough to afford an extravagant hotel, always consider affordable options first.
-If you pay for a hotel with your credit card, do your best to pay off the balance in full before your due date.
-You won’t have to pay interest on your balance, and you’ll still be building your credit score.
+While your credit limit may be high enough to afford an extravagant hotel, always consider affordable options first.
+If you pay for a hotel with your credit card, try to pay your balance in full before the due date instead of making only the minimum payment.
+This way you won’t have to pay interest on your remaining balance, and you’ll still be building your credit in college with a positive payment history.

 "This month, I had a trip out of town, far away from home.
 The night coming back, it was around midnight, and one of my tires blew out.
 Thankfully I had my credit card and was able to pay for an extra night in the nearest hotel.
 Very glad I had received the card the week I left!" - Anonymous